PaddlePaddle/PaddleSpeech/README.md

 ### Evaluate a Model

-To evaluate a model's performance quantitively, we can run:
+To evaluate a model's performance quantitatively, we can run:

-- Evaluation with GPU:
+- Evaluation with GPUs:

     ```
     CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 python test.py --trainer_count 8
     ```

-- Evaluation with CPU:
+- Evaluation with CPUs:

     ```
     python test.py --use_gpu False --trainer_count 12